-Dubinski contributes his business acumen to some of the most dedicated and purposeful boards in the region and beyond—including the renowned Deutsches Museum in Munich, Germany.
-In Philadelphia, Dubinski is a member of the Parkway Council Foundation and sits on the board of the Greater Philadelphia Chamber of Commerce where he is a member of the Diversity, Equity and Inclusion Committee.
-He is on the board of the Satell Institute, where he also vice-chair, and recently rotated off the board of the Greater Philadelphia Cultural Alliance, where he was on the executive committee and chair of the audience engagement committee.
+Dubinski contributes to some of the most purposeful boards in the region and beyond, including the renowned Deutsches Museum in Munich, Germany.
+In Philadelphia, he is on the Greater Philadelphia Chamber of Commerce board, where he is a member of the Diversity, Equity and Inclusion Committee and the CEO Access program, the board of the Satell Institute, where he is also Vice-Chair.
+He is a Young Presidents’ Organization (YPO) member.

-Dubinski is on the board of advisors of Rodeph Shalom and a member of the Young Presidents Organization.

 He holds a B.A. from the University of Texas at Austin and a J.D. from the Temple University Beasley School of Law.
-Dubinski spent four years (2000-2004) at one of the largest law firms in the world, Morgan, Lewis and Bockius LLP and returned to The Franklin Institute in 2004.
+Dubinski spent four years (2000-2004) at global law firm Morgan Lewis, and returned to The Franklin Institute in 2004.

 Before beginning his role as President & CEO in July 2014, Dubinski served as Senior Vice President of External Affairs and General Counsel, Executive Vice President, and Chief Operating Officer of The Franklin Institute.